 Carla Jung-König studied landscape architecture and environmental policy at Leibniz University Hannover and University College Dublin.
 She then completed her European Master in Territorial Development at TU Braunschweig, UWE Bristol and Leibniz Universität Hannover.
 During her studies and afterwards, she worked in scientific policy consulting on questions of European funding policy, digitalisation and the future of work.
 She has also gathered experience in urban land-use planning, rural development and regional management in Saxony-Anhalt and Lower Saxony.

-Merle Plachta, Public Relations
+Merle Plachta, Public Relations (parental leave)

 She studied her BA in Cultural Anthropology and German Literature and Liguistics at the University of Münster while working for various editorial offices and publishers in Münster, Sydney and New York.
 She then went on to work for the Goethe Institute in New Delhi, the German Embassy to the Philippines and the Hamburg State Cultural Office.
 After completing her Masters degree in »Arts and Media Management« at the Academy for Music and Theatre in Hamburg, she worked as cultural programme coordinator at the Goethe Centre in Hyderabad, India.

-Kristina Kallus, PR-assistance, Project assistance
+Kristina Kallus, PR- and project assistance

 Djamila Rerbal, Secretary